KungFuProgrammer111/LBA2/README.md

 0005: Talk to the guy on the carpet and buy the tunica

-0006: Pick up the moving thing in the corner by moving to it
+0006: Wait some seconds

 0007: Race one round, dont touch him, stay close behind

 0008: Wait some seconds and go through the dialogue

-0009: move up the ladder and towards the steering unit
+0009: Move up the ladder and towards the steering unit

 0010: Jump (twice) through the ring thing